 At the same time, one can monitor the referral codes generated on the “Referral code” page.
 Here, users have a full overview of all the codes they created, who they created them for, and what was the outcome.
 Therefore you can always follow up on your business leads.

 Technology and digital communication channels freed our world to connect with people all across the globe.
 But in a world of noise and cluster, where companies compete on every platform possible, how can we build trust?
 The answer to that is networking.
 Humans are social creatures, and we tend to believe the word of a person close to us more than an image or add on the internet.
 Networking is maybe more important than ever.
-This is why Wiredelta and PMI transformed the simple business card into a vital link of that chain.
+This is why Wiredelta and PMI transformed the simple business card into a vital link of that chain, and why we have an ongoing maintenance.

 Do you have the perfect idea to connect the world in a more efficient and trustworthy way?
 Or are you an entrepreneur who loves creating value out of thin air?
 We can help you achieve your goals too.
 Just contact us and let’s sit down for a chat.